ZebMcKayhan/WireguardManager/README.md

 5   wg11  VPN        fdff:a37f:fa75:1::/64  Any                  LAN to VPN
 3   wg11  VPN        192.168.1.1/24         Any                  LAN to VPN
 ```
 This basically routes my entire LAN subnet out VPN.
-It should be noted that the policy routing table may not contain a route even to your own subnet, which means it is very important to redirect TO the same destination to your WAN.
+It should be noted that the policy routing table may not contain a route even to your own subnet, which means it is very important to redirect TO the same destination to your WAN. this could prefferably be a very generic rule covering your entire network. this would be my rule 2 and 6 above.

 If you did not get an ipv6 DNS with your import, you could add one to your existing (you need to add both)(read disclamer first):
 ```sh